Favorite Cartoons

 – Song: Wagner’s “Ride of the Valkyries,” in which Elmer sings “Kill the Wabbit, Kill the Wabbit,” to Wagner’s masterpiece.

-conductor, in silhouette against sheet music, leads the title tune, which
+-- A conductor, in silhouette against sheet music, leads the title

-dissolves into a series of placid landscapes.
-We see a beautiful swan family
+tune, which dissolves into a series of placid landscapes.
+We see a beautiful

-being followed by an ugly duckling.
-The duckling eventually rescues the little
+swan family being followed by an ugly duckling.
+The duckling eventually rescues

-and as he reads them out loud, he gets upset and tears them down in anger.
+into the credits, and as he reads them out loud, he gets upset and tears them

-the Turtle, and second race between Cecil and Bugs.
-Tired of losing
+Turtle, and second race between Cecil and Bugs.

 Rabbit Transit

-final rematch, and both parties promise not to
+rematch, and both parties promise not to cheat…Yeah,

-rabbit hunt invades the Hollywood Bowl, where Bugs takes over the opera at
+-- Elmer's rabbit hunt invades the Hollywood Bowl, where Bugs takes over the

-music bothers the great opera singer Giovanni Jones, as he tries to rehearse.
+folk music bothers the great opera singer Giovanni Jones, as he tries to

-While Jones wins an early victory against Bugs, it is Bugs who ends up with the
+rehearse.
+While Jones wins an early victory against Bugs, it is Bugs who ends

 Now That Summer Is Gone